henry2004y/Vlasiator.jl/paper/paper.md

 - Analyzing the velocity distribution functions reconstructed from sparsity storage.
 - Converting the selected part or whole data from VLSV into VTK format for post-processing and 3D rendering in ParaView and VisIt.

-`Vlasiator.jl` is targeted at space plasma physics researchers who want to visualize and analyze Vlasiator simulation outputs in an efficient manner.
-It achieves optimal serial performance for single file processing and can be directly applied to parallel batch jobs using both multithreads and multiprocesses.
+`Vlasiator.jl` achieves optimal serial performance for single file processing and can be directly applied to parallel batch jobs using both multithreads and multiprocesses.
 The interoperability with Python can be easily achieved via two community packages `JuliaCall` [@juliacall] and `PyJulia` [@pyjulia].
-It has preliminarily been used in ultra-low frequency wave studies [@pc5] and responses of near-Earth space under changing solar wind conditions [@ressac].
+It can also be easily integrated with other packages in the community like [FieldTracer.jl](https://github.com/henry2004y/FieldTracer.jl) for tracing along the field lines and [TestParticle.jl](https://github.com/henry2004y/TestParticle.jl) for embedded test particle simulations.

-The performance and ease-of-use of `Vlasiator.jl` will enable exciting reproducible scientific exploration of forthcoming data from the exascale simulations.
+The performance and ease-of-use of `Vlasiator.jl` will enable exciting reproducible scientific exploration of forthcoming data from exascale simulations.

 # Statement of need